International Carduelan Society

 RSbill.jpg (57514 bytes)

-Question: One of my birds has yellowish skin in the corner of its bill can anyone help?
+One of my birds has yellowish skin in the corner of its bill.
+Definitely not Canker

 Why are my birds always sick?